aws-solutions-library-samples/aws-batch-arch-for-protein-folding/README.md

 1. If you set the **DownloadFsxData** parameter to **Y**, CloudFormation will automatically start a series of Batch jobs to populate the FSx for Lustre instance with a number of common sequence databases.
 If you set this parameter to **N** you will instead need to manually populate the file system.
 Once the CloudFormation stack is in a CREATE_COMPLETE status, you can begin populating the FSx for Lustre file system with the necessary sequence databases.
 To do this automatically, open a terminal in your notebooks environment and run the following commands from the **batch-protein-folding** directory:

 ```
-> pip install -r notebooks/notebook-requirements.txt
+> pip install .
-> python notebooks/nbhelper/download_ref_data.py
+> python prep_databases.py
 ```

-2. It will take 3 to 4 hours to populate the file system, depending on your region.
+2. It will take 8 hours to populate the file system, depending on your region.
 You can track its progress by navigating to the file system in the FSx for Lustre console.

 ### Cleaning Up
 1. To delete all provisioned resources from from your account, navigate to [Cloud Formation](https://console.aws.amazon.com/cloudformation), select your stack, and then **Delete**.